 I was fortunate to have the opportunity to attend and present at the Global Teachers Institute Axis Summit.
 The summit was focused on education in South Africa but teachers from all over Africa and America attended.
 Here ere are some of my key takeaways from the summit:

-- Personal Connection & Reflection are vital.
+- Dawn Oler: Personal Connection & Reflection are vital.
 Use a personal Venn diagram to create relationships with students by finding what you and your students have in common.
 At the beginning of the school year share your life story and have students complete the diagram to see what they have in common and explain what’s unique to them.
 Also, have students monitor their own progress towards mastering unit objectives.
-This process is key to empowering students to owning their learning.
-(Dawn Oler)
+This process is key to empowering students to own their learning.

-2. Expect, inspect & respect mistakes.
-Create a culture where mistakes are celebrated and used for learning.
+2. Amanda Burton & Linda Korbus: Expect, inspect & respect mistakes.
+Create a class culture where mistakes are celebrated and become a regular part of the learning process.
 The metacognitive process of evaluating your own learning & mistakes is vital to deeper insights.
-(Amanda Burton & Linda Korbus)

 Administrators can keep values (such as those highlighted in the Character Counts program) front and center by referring to them when resolving conflicts between staff or making controversial decisions transparent to parents.
 The following ethical frameworks can help students, teachers and administrators make tough decisions: